inesp/inesp.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Ines Panker.
-I'm a software developer by profession and an explorer by mind.
+I'm a software engineer by profession and an explorer by mind.

-I'm currently making my living as a Python Wed Developer and a Mentor for everything software-related.
+I'm currently making my living as a Python Web Developer and a Mentor for everything software-related.
 My forte is finding patters, which I use to excel at refactoring legacy code, uncovering bugs and identifying edge cases.
 But I also love to share knowledge, which is why I love giving lectures and workshops and why I always try to leave code a bit more readable than I found it.

 We should talk about [how I can help you](https://twitter.com/{{ site.social.twitter }}).